Did you know it only takes 20 minutes to start a blog with Siteground?

 - Include affiliate marketing products.

 - Use lists.

-- Edit your blog post by following the changes suggested by the Yoast Plugin, until most of the things in the list are green.
+- Edit your blog post by following the changes suggested by Rank Math (alternative to Yoast), until most of the things in the list are green.

 And to finish...

 When your blog post is complete, hit publish:

 See?
 It's a lot easier than what people think.

 If you liked this blog post you'll also like these: